Rammani28/demo-repo/readme.md

 # Demo

-this is a demo repo to learn git and github
+This is a demo repo to learn git and github.